1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

 Yes.
-A balanced diet that's low in unhealthy fats and rich in lean proteins, fruits, vegetables, and whole grains can reduce liver strain and support overall liver health.
+A balanced diet rich in low carb and high in lean proteins, fruits, vegetables and whole grains will put the liver at ease and make the liver healthy overall.

-Contact GastroDoxs to be referred to one of our experienced gastroenterologists in Houston who specialize in diagnosing and treating all types of jaundice.
+GastroDoxs referral To be referred to a professional well trained gastroenterologist in Houston that specialises in the diagnosis and treatment of all types of jaundice.

 What tests confirm the cause?

-Diagnosing the cause of jaundice may involve blood tests (liver function panels), imaging studies such as ultrasound or CT scans, and in some cases a liver biopsy.
+The diagnosis of the cause of jaundice may involve the use of blood tests ( liver function panel), imaging (ultrasound or CT scan) and in some cases the liver biopsy.

-Most health insurance plans cover diagnostic testing and treatment for jaundice.
-It's best to verify specific coverage details with your insurance provider and our billing team.
+Most health insurance programs have the diagnostic testing and the treatment of jaundice.
+The best measure that can be taken is to verify one or two coverage details with your insurance company and our billing department.

 Related Blogs